-Drawing from the information above, this section presents a discussion of possible options open to the Commission to support fishery data handling activities.
-To structure the analysis we have identified key data handling functions and placed these into the context of the Commission development process (Table 8).
+Drawing from the information above, this section presents an analysis of the possible options open to the Commission in support of fishery data handling tasks.
+To structure the analysis we have identified key data handling functions and placed these into the context of the Commission development process (Table 4.3).